mnemonic01/opa-tekton-policies/README.md

-# OPA Policy Checks for Tekton CI/CD
+# A Reference Pattern for Policy Enforcement in CI/CD

 This repository provides a minimal and reusable way to enforce **policy-as-code** in **Tekton CI/CD pipelines** using **Open Policy Agent (OPA)**.